EoghannIrving/mindloom/README.md

 - Retrieve saved tasks through the `/tasks` API endpoint.
 - Mark tasks complete via the `/daily-tasks` web page.
 - Edit all task fields via the `/manage-tasks` page.
+- Create new vault projects and individual tasks directly from the web interface.
 - If `data/morning_plan.yaml` exists, `/daily-tasks` shows only tasks referenced by the latest morning plan.
 - Task matching ignores punctuation so titles like `Check garden hose.` still